polar-app/polar-app/docs/notes/NOTES_STORE_DESIGN.md

 ```

 As you can see in the above example `Mouse` is the root block, and there can only be one **root** block in a **note**.
-Lets say we want to *unindent* the `Mice eat cheese` block, well we can't because where would it be transffered to.
+Letl's say we want to *unindent* the `Mice eat cheese` block, well we can't because where would it be transffered to.
 The `Mouse` block doesn't have a parent (which is one way of knowing that its children cannot be unindented).

 Our notes system however also supports viewing parts of a note, aside from viewing entire notes.
 This is where one issue arises.
-Lets say we have the following (which is a part of the previous note)
+Let's say we have the following (which is a part of the previous note)

 ```
 - Mice eat cheese